learningequality/kolibri-docs/docs/install/_rpi.rst

 Raspberry Pi
 ============

 There are several varieties of operating systems for Raspberry Pi.
-This guide is intended for and tested on `Raspian <https://www.raspberrypi.org/>`__, the most popular choice of OS, based on Debian.
+This guide is intended for and tested on `Raspbian <https://www.raspberrypi.org/>`__, the most popular choice of OS, based on Debian.
 To obtain and install Raspbian, refer to the official documentation.

 Kolibri is intended for **Raspberry Pi Model 3** and upwards.